lst-c0ast-studios/lst-c0ast-studios/README.md

 - 👋 Hi, I work at and own a small independent portable studio called lst_c0ast_studios.
 That's pronounced "Last Coast Studios" in case you were wondering.
-I am also a private developer, an author and I am working on a book at the momentw as well as deeply involved the process of developing a few languages for use in information and cryptography.
-I've designed three languages, two of which are unique and have been in a rigorous testing phase.
+I am also a private developer, an author and I am working on a book at the momentw as well as deeply involved the process of developing a few languages* for use in information and cryptography.
+They have been in a rigorous testing phase for a few years.
 I test many other things on my own time for private research i.e. web design, infrastructure, security, various systems, networks and so on.

 - I started an account on github to welcome open interaction and to have a grounds for study.
 I have experience with advanced hardware and software that I would love to talk about if you have the time.
 I'm also an artist and a professional audio engineer.
 When I'm not writing or working on developing code, I run a service dedicated to audio.
 Custom hardware builds, setups and takedowns, repairs, testing, live audio dubbing, post-production, ghostwriting, edits, mixing, mastering, booking, radio and so on. lst_c0ast_studios has dedicated sessions musicians and networks with many bright, multi-faceted and talented individuals.
 Here is a link to my other web pages https://linktr.ee/lst_c0ast_studios